AKB0048: First stage

 Takamina once begins to self-doubt when the kiraras choose Kanata as the ideal successor of Minami Takahashi.
 So she loses her form and becomes injured while fighting the DES machine.
 The group performs at Tundrastar, but Takamina forces herself to perform although being forced to be replaced by Kanata and at the end of the concert catches the succession fever in the process, but has recovered since then.
 After AKB's meeting, a gravure shoot for all the members, including the understudies is held at Atamistar.
 Tsubasa meets up with the camerawoman, Mikako Minamino, who is the former successor of Minami Minegishi and a former Center Nova.
 Minami declares she is against the idea of the Center Nova position being resurrected.
-When the idol group holds its concert at Lancastar, the DES know about it already and enforces stronger control over Lancastar; the WOTA (hardcore fans) protect the idol group along the way.
+When the idol group holds its concert at Lancaster, the DES know about it already and enforces stronger control over Lancaster; the WOTA (hardcore fans) protect the idol group along the way.
 Nagisa's father is caught by the DGTO authorities at the same time.
 Nagisa becomes worried about her father and soon loses her voice.
 The concert is held despite the threats and Nagisa's loss of voice but is interrupted in the middle by a DES attack.
 AKB suddenly hear Acchan's voice, the last Center Nova and with Acchan's voice the idol group is persuaded to fight on.
 WOTA rescue Nagisa's father and Nagisa later regains the voice back after she finds confidence in herself.
 Meanwhile, the Kirara are so impressed by Takamina's determination during the concert that they choose her as Minami Takahashi's rightful successor again.
-But as the DES attack becomes too intense, the concert ends earlier, and the group is forced to move out of Lancastar, heading to their next stage.
+But as the DES attack becomes too intense, the concert ends earlier, and the group is forced to move out of Lancaster, heading to their next stage.